DSC-Capstone/2025-26/assignments/projects/q2-proposal.md

 ### Ideation

 As of the release of these specifications, you may not be sure _what_ to propose for Quarter 2.
 That's totally fine.
-To help you get started, part of [Methodology Assignment 5](https://dsc-capstone.org/2024-25/assignments/methodology/05#part-2-markdown-and-github-pages) will have you brainstorm ideas based on your current understanding of your domain.
+To help you get started, part of your methodology assignments will have you brainstorm ideas based on your current understanding of your domain.

 Note that the amount of freedom you have in proposing your own project will depend on your mentor.
 In fact, your mentor may already have determined what your Quarter 2 Project will be, and that's fine.
 In any case, your mentor will play a crucial role in your proposal, as they'll be able to help you come up with a plan that you can realistically execute in 10 weeks under their guidance.
 Your final proposal submission should not surprise them at any point, because you should be discussing it with them regularly and incorporating their feedback.

 ### Deliverables and Grading

 You'll submit your written proposal as a PDF to Gradescope **as a group**.
 Like with your Quarter 1 Project, you must use our LaTeX template on Overleaf.
-Your mentor will grade your written proposal according to [this rubric](https://dsc-capstone.org/2024-25/syllabus#general-rubric).
+Your mentor will grade your written proposal according to [this rubric](https://dsc-capstone.org/2025-26/syllabus#general-rubric).

 <span class="fs-3">
 [Access the LaTeX template on Overleaf here.](https://www.overleaf.com/read/swwcqhtsdwbg#80379d){: .btn .btn-green }